-15. Make sure the plastic sleeves are slid rearward over the Sunrider® link (Sunrider® Models only).
+15. Make sure the plastic sleeves are slid rearward over the Sunrider® link to lock in the link (Sunrider® Models only).

 16. Unlatch the side bows from both door rails (Sunrider® Models only).

 17. Before lowering the top, open the swing gate to prevent possible damage to the rear center highmounted brake light.
 Move to the front of the vehicle.
 Grasp the side bow behind the header and lift the top, folding it toward the rear of the vehicle.